Skip to Content

 The difference with this approach is that it enables companies to include more variables in the analysis such as risk/reward (potential loss versus premium) measures.
 The methodology produces an Exceedance Probability Leverage Curve (EPLC) for each account.
 The EPLC provides the account's leverage quotient at the different level of exceedance probability.
 A high leverage quotient means that the risk-adjusted return for the account is low.

-Using tools like EPLA, companies can determine:
+Using tools like EPLA, companies can determine the following.

 • Appropriate pricing for an account